biosphere-labs/zero-bus/README.md

 # zer0-bus

+> **Status:** This project was built in 2018 as an experiment in zero-configuration P2P service bus communication over local area networks.
+It is not actively maintained but demonstrates the architectural approach to peer-to-peer pattern-matched messaging without a central broker.

 pattern matching service bus over local area networks

 - works without administration or configuration
 - Peers can join or leave the network at any time